The 4 Pillars of Business OperationsLinda Jenkins, September 20 2017

 How well do you know your customers?
 You must be able to define the demographics, likes, needs and wants of your customers.
 Your products and/or services must help them solve a problem and save them significant time or money.

 Having problems keeping customers?
-Concentrate on these factors to improve customer loyalty:
+Concentrate on these factors to increase revenue and improve customer loyalty:

 - Provide excellent customer service.
 Always exceed your customer's expectations.